di-unipi-socc/FogDirSim/README.md

 ###### Authentication
  - `POST /api/v1/appmgr/tokenservice` To get a new token
+    - Use this function to get a new token.
+A username and password have to be passed as basic HTTP Authentication.
+For the moment, these credential are hardcoded (admin, admin_123).
  - `DELETE /api/v1/appmgr/tokenservice/<token>` To delete a valid token
+    - Delete the token passed in the URL from the valid tokens.
+This function needs `x-token-id` field in the header to be executed

+###### Devices
  - `POST /api/v1/appmgr/devices` To add a new device
  - `GET /api/v1/appmgr/devices?limit=100&offset=0&searchByTags=ciccio&searchByAnyMatch=123.12.1.2` To get devices from the database (all parameters are optionals)
  - `POST /api/v1/appmgr/tags` - To add a new tag to tag library